cailean17/spotify-unwrapped/README.md

 # spotify-unwrapped

 A web app using Spotify APIs and Machine Learning to offer personalized recommendations and musical analysis on your unique taste.
 Click each album cover to easily play and preview a track recommendation on your active spotify device.
-Currently Waiting on Quota Extension from Spotify to move out of Development Restricted mode.
-Users that aren't added to the development list can not use the app yet.
+Currently waiting on Quota Extension from Spotify to move out of Development Restricted mode.
+Users that aren't added to the development list can't use the app yet.
 Sorry!

 Sign in with your spotify account and hit get started! website hosted on github pages: https://cailean17.github.io/spotify-unwrapped/